A Brief History

 Among those calling the deciding game the “Greatest Game 7 ever” include Complex Sports, The Columbia Daily Herald, The New York Daily News, and USA Today.
 Some preferred to refer to the Cavaliers’ historic comeback as the collapse of the Warriors, but that is seriously demeaning to the superhuman effort put forth by both teams.
 According to The Plain Dealer, the game was the most watched NBA Finals since 1998 and “the highest-rated NBA game ever to air on ABC.”
 The 7th and deciding game followed the first 6 games after which both teams had scored the exact same amount of points, another historic event.
 Unlike those first 6 games in which each game was decided by 11 or more points, Game 7 was a nailbiter with lead changes and ties throughout the game.
 By the 3rd quarter there was no doubt the game would go down to the wire.

-Do you agree that this game was the greatest NBA Finals Game 7 ever?
-Let us know what you think.
+Question for students (and subscribers): Do you agree that this game was the greatest NBA Finals Game 7 ever?
+Let us know what you think in the comments section below this article.

 Your readership is much appreciated!